Every year, thousands of people from all over the world move to London.

 It does not matter which country you are coming from; you must be approved for a visa to live in London.

 However, the requirements differ for those who are from:

 - American citizens

 - Want to study in the UK

 - Want to move to the UK with their family

 - Want to live permanently in the UK

 According to the official UK government website, these are the essentials for applying for a General Student Visa (Tier 4):

-- Your financial status allows you to pay for the college and support yourself,
+- Your financial status allows you to pay for university and support yourself

 According to the official UK government website, these are the essentials for applying for a General Work Visa (Tier 2):